-The Luther Seminary Library continues to receive donations of theological books as detailed below.
+The Luther Seminary Library receives donations of theological books as detailed below.
 Due to limited storage space, proposed gifts of new or used materials are subject to acceptance by library staff.
 If you are considering a donation of print materials please first contact Mary Ann Teske to arrange your delivery.

 While appropriate materials will be added to the Luther Seminary Library's collection, the library's main purpose in receiving donated books is to support the work of the Theological Book Network.
 Their mission is to provide top-notch academic titles in theology, religion and other disciplines requested by international partners and libraries.
 If you have any questions or represent a library needing donations, please contact them via email at: firstname.lastname@example.org.

-The following guide lists some of the categories and books most frequently needed by emerging seminaries around the world:
+The following guide lists some of the categories and books most frequently needed by emerging seminaries around the world.
+Books need to be published after 1980.*

 - Biblical Studies including commentaries, secondary studies, and linguistic tools